-- 02h (ExtAdd=0) is followed by a 3-byte address (A23-A0) or - 02h (ExtAdd=1) is followed by a 4-byte address (A31-A0) or and at least one data byte on SI.
-Depending on the device configuration, the page size can either be 256 or 512 bytes.
+- 02h (ExtAdd=0) is followed by a 3-byte address (A23-A0) or - 02h (ExtAdd=1) is followed by a 4-byte address (A31-A0) or - 12h is followed by a 4-byte address (A31-A0)

+and at least one data byte on SI.
 Up to a page can be provided on SI after the 3-byte address with instruction 02h or 4-byte address with instruction 12h has been provided.
-If the 9 least significant address bits (A8-A0) are not all 0, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page (from the address whose 9 least significant bits (A8-A0) are all 0) i.e. the address wraps within the page aligned address boundaries.
+If the 9 least significant address bits (A8-A0) are not all zero, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page (from the address whose 9 least significant bits (A8-A0) are all zero) i.e. the address wraps within the page aligned address boundaries.
 This is a result of only requiring the user to enter one single page address to cover the entire page boundary.